-Jake has logged in over 25,000 miles and has peed and probably pooped … in 17 states.
-Charlie, not so much.
+Jake has logged 25,000 road miles and has relieved himself in over 17 states.
+Charlie, half as much.

 Mom’s #1 Dog Travel Tip – she swears by this tip and dad actually listens.
-When you first start off on your road trip, be prepared to pull over just a few miles down the road.
-Most dogs get nervous starting off in a car with suitcases … we’re dogs … we’re afraid … don’t you have to poop when you get scared?
-Just pull over and let us go potty.
-It will make the journey so much more bearable for everyone.
+When you first start off on your road trip pullover a few miles down the road.
+Dogs get nervous starting off crammed in a space with suitcases … they’re dogs … they’re afraid.
+Don’t you have to poop when you get scared?
+Pull off the road let them go potty and regroup it’ll will make the journey more bearable for everyone and you won’t have to stop again until you need gas … or the dogs have some.

-Mom’s #2 Dog Travel Tip – Set up a cozy place in the back where we can see out the window.
+Mom’s #2 Dog Travel Tip – Set up a cozy place where dogs can see out the window.
 Make sure the area is flat and secure from things shifting about.
-Like it or not … crack a couple of windows … it eases car sickness.
+Like it or not … crack a couple of windows … it eases car sickness every time.

 Mom’s #4 Dog Travel Tip – Check the pet friendly hotel rooms out for cleanliness BEFORE moving all of your stuff in there.
-Some dogs people wreck it for everyone.
+Some pet-owners wreck it for everyone.

 - Bring Current Vaccination Records